Last Updated on February 21, 2021 by Pamela

-Celebrating its 125th anniversary in 2018, Chateau Frontenac has welcomed countless celebrities, foreign dignitaries, and royalty from around the world.
-It was here that American President, Franklin Delano Roosevelt, British Prime Minister, Winston Churchill, and Canadian Prime Minister, William Lyon Mackenzie King, met in 1943 and 1944 to discuss strategies for World War II. [this book lays out their friendship quite well]
+Celebrating its 125th anniversary in 2018, Chateau Frontenac has welcomed countless celebrities, foreign dignitaries and royalty from around the world.
+It was here that American President, Franklin Delano Roosevelt, British Prime Minister, Winston Churchill and Canadian Prime Minister, William Lyon Mackenzie King, met in 1943 and 1944 to discuss strategies for World War II.

 The hotel was featured in the final scene of Alfred Hitcock’s film, I Confess, and has been the backdrop in many novels.

 Taking on the name, Fairmont Chateau Frontenac, in November 2001, the hotel had already gone through two major

 Its most recent renovation took place in 2014 and cost $75 million dollars; updating everything from the rooms to the restaurants, bars, and public spaces.

 The interior of Fairmont Chateau Frontenac has retained its historic architectural details: dark hand-carved wood accents; gold, brass and royal blue colour palette, marble staircases and beautiful stained glass windows.